tuanndd/linux-threat-hunting/README.md

 # Goals
-This demo setups OSQuery and Falco agents on a Linux server to hunt cybersecurity threats.
+This demo setup OSQuery and Falco agents on a Linux server to hunt cybersecurity threats.
 Rules map to MITRE's Attack Framework.

 # Prerequisites
 - A Linux server running Ubuntu 20.04, installed Ansible and docker